Eczema: Symptoms, Causes & Support Strategies

 The researchers also revealed that a protein known as STAT5, plays an important role in the equation by triggering major mast cell increases in some.
 Mast cells release histamine and when their activity is increased can cause a major histamine reaction leading to inflammation in various tissues of the body (21).

-Mast cells are present in most tissues characteristically surrounding blood vessels and nerves, and are especially prominent near the boundaries between the outside world and the internal world.
+Mast cells are present in most tissues characteristically surrounding blood vessels and nerves and are especially prominent near the boundaries between the outside world and the internal world.
 This includes the skin and the mucosa of the lungs, intestines, mouth and nose.

 One study found that an individual showed significant improvement in atopic dermatitis symptoms using a balanced low-histamine dietary regimen (22).
 I use a nutrient dense low-histamine diet for a period of time to help my clients with eczema, psoriasis, hives and other skin disorders.
-This is especially important if I see that they have seasonal allergies, headaches and other histamine related symptoms.

 Intermittent Fasting